embumila/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Changin gownership of the group with conditions
+Playng star war from the terminal